 13. Degenerative Myelopathy

-Older dogs are at risk of this inherited disorder that affects the spinal cord causing a gradual paralysis of the back end.
+Older dogs are at risk of this inherited disorder that affects the spinal cord, causing a gradual paralysis of the back end.
 Symptoms are weakness, lameness in the hind legs, and incontinence.

 14. Panosteitis (Wandering Lameness or Growing Pains)

-This condition affects the long bones of the legs due to painful inflammation.
-Panosteitis tends to affect growing large breed pups, aged 5-12 months, including the Labrador.
+Panosteitis tends to affect growing large breed puppies, aged 5-12 months, including the Labrador.
 A shifting lameness from one bone to another is caused and can occur over several weeks or months.

 15. Hypertrophic Osteodystrophy (HOD)

-This is a bone disease occurring in fast-growing large dogs, usually between 3 and 5 months old.
 The Labrador Retriever is one of the breeds predisposed to Hypertrophic Osteodystrophy.
 Signs will be a slight limp and pain in the affected bone.

 16. Osteochondritis Dissecans (OCD)